If this is an emergency or imminent concern, please call 911 or University Police at 303-724-4444, and then submit a Case Management Referral form.

 - Provide early assistance to individuals in distress or at risk of harming themselves or others

 - Help prevent situations of concern from escalating

-- Ensure the wellbeing and safety of students, staff and the university community
+- Ensure the well-being and safety of the university community

 - Work collaboratively with faculty, staff, administration, and concerned others

 - Educate the campus community about identifying concerning behaviors